Thiyagu-2003/cloud_deploy_apache-httpd/README.md

 ---

-### 🌐 Step 7: (Optional) Enable Custom Domain and SSL
+### 🌐 Step 8: (Optional) Enable Custom Domain and SSL

 For a professional deployment, you can configure:

 * **Custom domain** using **Amazon Route 53**
 * **Free HTTPS SSL certificate** using **Let’s Encrypt (Certbot)**

+Install Certbot and enable SSL:

 ```bash
 sudo apt install certbot python3-certbot-apache -y
 sudo certbot --apache
 ```

-Follow the instructions to automatically install an SSL certificate.
+Follow the on-screen instructions to automatically install an SSL certificate.

 ---